 A selection committee of distinguished university, government and corporate research representatives, from a variety of disciplines, will review the nominations and recommend the Polanyi Award winner to NSERC.
 Since the selection committee is multidisciplinary, the nomination material should be written for non-specialists.

 The selection committee may recommend not to award the prize in a given year if there is no outstanding nomination.

 For nominations in engineering or the applied sciences, nominators should consult the NSERC's Guidelines for the Preparation and Review of Applications in Engineering and the Applied Sciences, and prepare the nomination accordingly.

-Electronically : via Secure Submissions for NSERC’s Innovative Collaborations and Science Promotion Programs.
-It is preferable that documents be submitted in Portable Document Format (PDF).
+Nominations must be submitted electronically via Secure Submissions for NSERC’s Innovative Collaborations and Science Promotion Programs.
+Documents must be submitted in Portable Document Format (PDF) as a single document.

-The winning individual(s) will be asked to confirm acceptance, by e-mail or letter, of the award and to confirm the ability to use the full value of the accompanying research grant.
+The winning individual(s) will be asked to confirm, by email or letter, their acceptance of the award and their ability to use the full value of the accompanying research grant.
 Because the grant may be distributed in either one or several instalments, the winning individual(s) will be asked to submit a payment schedule.

 At the end of the funding period, the winning individual(s) will be asked to report on the impact that the award and the accompanying research grant has had on their research activities.

-The names of the winning researcher or team of researchers will be announced at a public ceremony in 2014.
+The names of the winning researcher or team of researchers will be announced at a public ceremony in the next year.